cfpb/clouseau/README.md

 [![Build Status](https://travis-ci.org/cfpb/clouseau.svg)](https://travis-ci.org/cfpb/clouseau)

-## Orientation
+## What is Clouseau?

 Clouseau is a silly git repo inspector.

-It searches git commits -- source code and commit messages -- for undesirable text patterns.
+Clouseau is a P.I. for your PII.
+It searches git commits -- source code and commit messages -- for undesirable text patterns, such as passwords, ssh keys and personal identifiable information.
+You can create other patterns to search for profanity or search for other information with a regular expression specified on the command line.

-Clouseau is written in Python.
+See the **Get Involved** section at the end of this readme to see the current status of this project and contribute.

 ## Dependencies

  - git
  - Python 2.7

-## Status: Prenatal (not recommended for production use)

-- [x] Proof of concept
-- [ ] Multiple output formats
-- [ ] Works on reasonably sized repos (concurrency)
-- [ ] Stores previous runs

-The intent is that this can be run against any repo and it will search the index for file blobs containing the patterns defined in a ```patterns.txt``` file or a regular expression specified on the command line.
+See the [requirements.txt](requirements.txt) file for additional dependencies to be installed in the quick setup.

 ## Quick setup